SAP System Sanity Checks Post Maintenance Activities

 - Load Balancer :- Check and validate.

-Once above checks are done, you can get overall system health status and thus take actions further if needed, before end user report any issue.
+Once the above checks are done, you can get the overall system health status and thus take actions further if needed before end-user reports any issue.

 Please note that every SAP system is unique as per its setup and integration with other systems.
 Thus you may need to add further checks based on your SAP System landscape setup.